algolia/docsearch/docs/src/behavior.md

 ## `handleSelected`

-This method is called when a suggestion is selected (either with a click or keyboard).
-By default, DocSearch will redirect the browser to the results page at the related anchor, but you can override it to add your own behavior.
+This method is called when a suggestion is selected (either from a click or a keystroke).
+By default, DocSearch will display links redirecting to the results page, at the related anchor.
+You can override it to add your own behavior.
+Please note that you can already open a new tab thanks to the `CMD/CTRL + Click`

 The method is called with the following arguments: